Radboud-University/osc-nijmegen/docs/_pages/goals.md

 - familiarizing scholars with advantages and disadvantages of OS
 - familiarizing scholars with their possibilities in using OS workflows and tools
-- encouraging presence of local OS-expertise at events in (inter)national OS events
+- encouraging presence of local OS expertise in (inter)national OS events
-- lobbying for change with local policies and decision-making
+- lobbying for change with local policies and decision-makers

 ### Facilitating the adoption of open scholarship

-OSCN wants to foster open scholarship skill development in individual workers on Nijmegen campus.
+OSCN wants to foster open scholarship skill development in individual scholars active on Nijmegen campus.
 OSCN resources and activities contribute to:

 - familiarizing scholars with the OS infrastructure and workflows available on Nijmegen campus